Highlights from TED

 Check out some of my favorite video pieces and special projects that I've worked on at TED.
 Plus lots of articles written for our online magazine, Ideas.TED.com.

-Small Thing, Big Idea: TED's first original series
+Small Thing, Big Idea: A TED original series

 What makes the pencil so perfect?
 How did the button change fashion?
 I researched + wrote this 8-part web series alongside speakers like Isaac Mizrahi and Paola Antonelli of MOMA.
 Mac Premo directed.